How We Began…

 Karen Walker, RN – Executive Director

 Karen was born and raised in Penn Yan.
-She has a wonderful husband and 2 wonderful children pictured with her above.
+She has a wonderful husband and two wonderful adult children.
 Karen has been an RN for over 30 years.
 She previously held positions at Soldiers & Sailors Hospital and Pre-Emption Family Medicine with Dr. Bell.
 Most recently she was the Director of Nursing at Penn Yan Manor.
 She now joins us as Director at KCCH, which she is thrilled to be a part of.

 Rose Jensen – Volunteer Coordinator